ATAARobotics/Bob-2020/README.md

 # robot-code-Bob
-5015’s robot code for Neo Brushless Motor Drivetrain
+5015’s robot code for testing out sensors using the Bob robot base.